 - Place the form in the employee’s file.

-- Monitor and document how the employee complies with the corrective action plan.
+- Ensure that you monitor and document how the employee complies with the corrective action plan.

-The third progressive discipline step is usually suspension without pay.
+The third step is usually suspension without pay.

 - Take this step only as a last resort before discharge.

 - It gives you and the employee time to consider the next steps.

 - Confer with HR on the type and length of the suspension.